 During the Reporting Period, LCHS has continued to monitor and implement actions to review the likelihood of modern slavery in our operations.
 LCHS recognises that the review and assessment of our actions to identify and address modern slavery risks is an evolving process and that each year we build upon previous years' actions.
-This year we have introduced reportable measures such as completion of staff training and a modern slavery questionnaire for our suppliers.
+During the previous Reporting Period we introduced reportable measures such as completion of staff training and a modern slavery questionnaire for our suppliers.